 Europe or South America, however, even after turning the loop in what

 we thought to be appropriate directions.
-Her subjective assessment was that the
+Her subjective impression was that the

-antenna received as well or better than the vertical, but did not
+antenna received as well or better than the vertical (less noise), but did not

 transmit as well.

 The next morning she worked Australia